Latte art: comment réussir ses premiers dessins dans le café Carrera Café

 Photo: Unsplash

-April 2026 · 6 min read · Carrera Café · Expertise
+April 2026 · 6 min read · Carrera Café · Know-how

-Microfoaming: The foundation of everything
+Microfoam: the foundation of everything

-Pitcher of frothed milk with a perfect velvety texture for latte art, close-up
+Pitcher of frothed milk with a velvety texture perfect for latte art, close-up

-The heart: first shape to master
+The heart: the first shape to master

-The rosetta: the signature shape
+The rosette: the signature shape

 The most common mistakes